vguillet/-CS4240-WAMDA_reproduction/README.md

 The paper proposes an approach split into **two major sections**, which themselves involve a number of steps.

-The first stage is refered to as **pre-adaptation training**, and has for goal to obtain the relevance scores and "learn the discriminative knowledge inherently present in each source.
+The first stage is referred to as **pre-adaptation training**, and has for goal to obtain the relevance scores and "learn the discriminative knowledge inherently present in each source.

 The second stage is the **WAMDA model** training itself.
 A weighted alignment of domains is performed, and a classifier is learned over this weighted aligned space.